New Year’s day traditions

 New Year Visit

-On the first of January in Podhale, as in the Kurpie region, bread in the shape of animals was burning, which people gave each other.
+On the first of January in Podhale, as in the Kurpie region, bread in the shape of animals was baked, which people gave each other.
 It was believed that bread is an amulet that has the power to fight evil, disease or misfortune.

 Guarantee of prosperity